The Rich Man and Lazarus

 A Covenant Transfer, Not an Afterlife Tour

 Here is the heart of the parable.
-In life, the rich man (Israel) had every covenant privilege.
+In life, the rich man (Israel) had every covenant privilege: Scripture, temple, priesthood, promises.
 Lazarus (the Gentile world) sat outside with nothing.
 After death, the positions are completely reversed.
+Lazarus rests with Abraham.
+The rich man is in torment, cut off.

-Yahushua is dramatizing what was already happening: Israel rejected the Messiah, and the exclusive management of the covenant was taken from the nation and given to a people who would produce its fruit — believing Jews and Gentiles together.
+Yahushua is dramatizing what was already happening and what would accelerate after His death and resurrection.
+Israel, in the season of Daniel’s 70th week and the decades that followed, rejected the Messiah and refused to hear “Moses and the prophets.”
+As a result, the exclusive management of the covenant was taken from the nation and given to a people who would produce its fruit—believing Jews and Gentiles together.

-Acts 13:46–47 — “Since you repudiate it and judge yourselves unworthy of eternal life, behold, we are turning to the Gentiles.
-For so the Lord has commanded us: I have placed you as a light for the Gentiles.”
+Paul and Barnabas spoke out boldly and said, ‘It was necessary that the word of God be spoken to you first; since you repudiate it and judge yourselves unworthy of eternal life, behold, we are turning to the Gentiles.
+For so the Lord has commanded us: I have placed you as a light for the Gentiles, that you may bring salvation to the end of the earth.’

 The Gulf That Cannot Be Crossed